Why prioritize?

 • “How do you feel if you don’t have the feature?” (this is our dysfunctional question)

-The questions are not open-ended, and they do require specific answers.
+The questions are not open-ended and require specific answers.
 The answers were not designed to offer a specific rating, but rather to provide a sense of customer expectation towards each feature.
 Possible answers include [5]:

 • I like it